AyomiCoder/ClinZK/API.md

 - `bloodGroup`: Must be one of: "A+", "A-", "B+", "B-", "AB+", "AB-", "O+", "O-"
 - `genotype`: Must be one of: "AA", "AS", "SS", "AC", "SC", "CC"
 - `conditions`: **Required** - Must be a non-empty array with at least one condition string (e.g., ["Hypertension", "Diabetes", "Asthma"])
+- `issuerName`: **Required** - Must be a non-empty string matching the exact name of a registered and active issuer/clinic (case-insensitive matching with suggestions)
+- `issuerLoginId`: **Required** - Must match the login ID assigned to the issuer when it was registered (e.g., "CITY-A1B2C3D4").
+This authenticates that the requester is authorized to issue credentials for this clinic.
 - `patientNumber`: Must be a non-empty string (unique identifier assigned by the clinic)

 **Success Response (201 Created):**